IBM/ibm_zosmf/docs/source/roles/zmf_cpm_remove_software_instance.rst

 Synopsis
 --------
-- Remove a deprovisioned instance of z/OS middleware or software service.
+- The **IBM z/OSMF collection** provides an Ansible role, referred to as **zmf_cpm_remove_software_instance**, to remove a deprovisioned instance of z/OS middleware such as IBM Customer Information Control System (CICS®), IBM Db2®, IBM Information Management System (IMS™), IBM MQ, and IBM WebSphere Application Server or any other software service from **IBM Cloud Provisioning and Management (CP&M**) registry.